 Difference between Tooth pain and Sinus pain

 Tooth pain during sinusitis comes from all the pressure that builds up in the sinuses when they get inflamed.
 But one may often confuse tooth pain and sinus pain.
-Our brain cannot distinguish between the two.
+Our brains cannot distinguish between the two.
 Here are some symptoms to differentiate between sinus infections and tooth pain.

 Some symptoms that accompany tooth-ache during sinus infection are: